danielfm/smudge/README.md

 [a Spotify app](https://developer.spotify.com/my-applications), specifying
 <http://localhost:8591/> as the redirect URI.

-To use the "Spotify Connect" transport (in order to control players across the network and have the ability to control volume), set `spotify-transport` to `'connect` as follows.
+To use the "Spotify Connect" transport (vs. controlling only your local instance - though you can also control your local instance as well), set `spotify-transport` to `'connect` as follows.
 This feature requires a Spotify premium subscription.

 ````el
 (setq spotify-transport 'connect)